SmoothSend/smoothsend-sdk-docs/api/index.md

 # API Reference

+Complete reference for the SmoothSend SDK API.

 ## SmoothSendSDK Class

-The main SDK class that provides a unified interface for gasless transactions.
-Currently supports **Avalanche Fuji testnet** and **Aptos testnet** with a unified developer experience.
+The main SDK class that provides all functionality for gasless transactions.

 ### Constructor